 Making your yard inhospitable to pests will greatly reduce the number of bugs you find indoors during the fall months.
 Here’s how to do it:

 No downtime required!
-Because PCO Choice is non-toxic, you, your family and pets can safely enjoy your lawn immediately after application.
+Because Outdoor Bug Control is non-toxic, you, your family and pets can safely enjoy your lawn immediately after application.